SEOSUK/Sim_palletrone/src/palletrone_interfaces/bag/monte/README.md

 Scaling the payload arm is a controlled severity sweep rather than a statement that one physical payload slides along this line.
-It preserves direction and gives a clear zero-bias reference; a later experiment may instead specify independently measured payload locations.
+It preserves direction and gives a controlled axis for evaluating increasing CoM-bias severity.

 With `common_random_numbers: false`, trial `i` uses `base_seed + 3*i + {0,1,2}` for measurement, torque OU, and force OU respectively.